 - And most importantly, why are women not sharing their stories?

 Lastly, I leave you with this: I believe in change.
 I believe that women are ready for a change in the way they receive and participate in their health care.
 I’m going to make this blunt: I don’t have all the answers and I believe the road ahead is long… but I believe I’m on the right path to finding answers and inciting change.
-There are 4 million babies born in the United States each year.
 My hope is that anyone involved in the welcoming of a baby or helping a woman during pregnancy recognizes the need for reform and uses their voice as the stimulus for change in their hometown or place of practice.
 I’m here to provide the spark to the fire.
 Together, we’ll keep the fire roaring bright.

 So, in the spirit of change, in the spirit of your health, your babe’s health, and our great nation…we’re officially open for conversation.
 I’m delighted you found A Midwife Nation.
 Grab a cup of coffee or tea, take a second to explore, and let’s get started.

 Are you curious about midwifery, want to be a midwife, or want to help spread or sustain midwifery in your community?
-Check out the MAKE MORE MIDWIVES page!
+Check out the MAKE MORE MIDWIVES page and The Successful Student Midwife eBook in the SHOP.

 “Disruption is a choice.
 It either happens to you or because of you.” – Brian Solis